dylanfair/checklist/README.md

 The SQLite database is where your tasks are stored.

+When you update `checklist`, any database schema changes ship as automatic migrations — the first launch after an update applies them in order before the app opens.
+No manual steps are needed, and your data is untouched (each migration runs in a transaction, so an interrupted upgrade simply retries next time).

 You can always check where files related to checklist live with:

 ```sh